The Importance of Skin Cancer Screenings

 Source: The American Academy of Dermatology (AAD)

 Working in dermatology for over 10 years, I know the significance of an annual skin cancer examination.
 But recently, I had my first at our office with Nurse Practitioner Lisa Ball (PhD, FNP-BC).
-Prior to that, I would usually just get a specific mole checked out, never a full-body exam.
+Before that, I would usually just get a specific mole checked out, never a full-body exam.
 And I have to say, I don’t know why I waited so long.

 The visit began with Lisa’s assistant Vicki gathering my medical history.
 From there, she then asked my reason for coming in.
-I explained to her that after a recent visit with my primary doctor he recommended that I get my moles checked out.
+I explained to her that after a recent visit with my primary doctor, he recommended that I get my moles checked out.
 After finishing with my history, Vicki then gave me a medical exam gown to get changed into and left the room.

 A couple of minutes later, Lisa came in and began her examination.
 It was really interesting to observe firsthand as she used a dermatoscope (a handheld device used to check skin lesions) from head to toe.
-Throughout the assessment, she really paid close attention to hard-to-see areas such as the scalp and the back.
+Throughout the assessment, she paid close attention to hard-to-see areas such as the scalp and the back.
 Marked out suspicious spots, took pictures of them (for future reference), and even took a biopsy of a lesion on the back of my leg.
 To say she was thorough would be an understatement.
 Thirty minutes was allocated for my appointment, and she used every minute.

 One thing I want to mention is just how good of a job Lisa did in making me feel comfortable and at ease (because let me tell you, standing in front of your boss in your underwear can be just a tad intimidating).
 But in all seriousness, this is something I hear all the time from her patients and it shows how great of a provider she truly is.